donkirkby/book-blender/docs/index.md

   serious impacts of World War I on British families.
 This is from the same period when A. A. Milne was writing for Punch, but I don't know who wrote this.
 (630 words)
+* [The Five Boons of Life], by Mark Twain - a rueful look at what drives us.
+  (770 words)
 * [The Failure of Hope & Wandel], by Ambrose Bierce - An ambitious business plan goes bust.
 This probably didn't win him any fans in the south.
 (810 words)
 * [The Feast of Nemesis], by Saki - How to counteract the peace and goodwill of